webitdesign/docker-letsencrypt-cron/README.md

 # Code origin
 This repository is based on a fork from https://github.com/henridwyer/docker-letsencrypt-cron, but has changed significantly since then.
+Henry Dwyers license (MIT) is available in `LICENSE_BASE`.

 # docker-letsencrypt-cron
 Create and automatically renew website SSL certificates using the letsencrypt free certificate authority, and its client *certbot*.